OskarAhl/bite-sized-coding-bits/content/blog/laziness-thunks-and-streams/index.md

 Stream of ones returns the value 1 and a thunk to generate the next value (and the next thunk that can generate the next value... and so forth until infinity).

-The thunk here is the streamOfOnes function declaration, that we recursively return as a thunk and to get the next value of our infinite stream we call this thunk.
+The thunk that generates the next value in the stream is the streamOfOnes function declaration itself, that we recursively return and to get the next value of our infinite stream we just call this thunk.

 Here is another one: a stream that counts from 1: